 Medicine can be a difficult course to study and work in.
-Hence why it is so important to be able to recognise your own limits, and find a sense of balance amongst the various aspects of your life.
-Some tips you can try out include:
+Hence why it is so important to be able to recognize your own limits, and find a sense of balance amongst the various aspects of your life.
+Some tips you can try out include: (continued next page).

 - Blocking out study time based on your habits. - Do you work better independently or in a group?
 Do you work better at home or in a public space (e.g.: library, café)?
-Do you study in short "bursts" or prefer to sit down for an extended period of time? - Setting out time during the week that is MED-FREE! - It's healthy to have a life outside of medicine which may include activities and hobbies like socialisation, sports, music and volunteering. - Knowing your own stressors and triggers, which may help you prioritise time and attention for different activities. - Developing a personalised "self care plan".
-It doesn't have to be multistepped and elaborate, but you at least have some ideas about what to do whenever you are struggling.
-Some ideas could be about having:

-- Rejuvenating and/or relaxing activities to do! - Make sure you have thought about both alone time and socialising activities. - Our Apps section might help you out! - People to talk to. - And sometimes, when we need more guidance, we can turn to the services outlined in the Contacts section.
+Do you study in short "bursts" or prefer to sit down for an extended period of time? - Setting out time during the week that is MED-FREE! - It's healthy to have a life outside of medicine which may include activities and hobbies like socialization, sports, music and volunteering. - Knowing your own stressors and triggers, which may help you prioritize time and attention for different activities - Developing a personalized "self-care plan". - It doesn't have to be multi-stepped and elaborate, but you at least have some ideas about what to do whenever you are struggling.
+Some ideas could be about having: - Rejuvenating and/or relaxing activities to do! - Make sure you have thought about both alone time and socialising activities. - Our Apps section might help you out! - People to talk to. - And sometimes, when we need more guidance, we can turn to the services outlined in the Contacts section.